 Each field trial is limited in its size and duration.
-For example, DIR 165 allows up to 2 hectares per site per year over 5 years.
-This is limited to 2 sites in the first year and 10 sites per year in the remaining 4 years.
+For example, DIR 165 allows up to 5 hectares (ha) per site per year over 6 years.
+This is limited to 2 sites of 2 ha in the first year and 10 sites of 2 ha per year in the next 4 years and 4 sites of up 5 ha in the final year.
 The trials are subject to strict containment conditions to manage the potential for spread and persistence of the GM wheat and its introduced genes into the wider environment.